Metakira/starter-hugo-academic/content/_index.md

               Responsibilities include:

               * Conceptualization and prototyping of RFID based Installation with Raspberry Pi
-              * Data channeling and instrumentation of Kuka Robot
+              * Data channeling and instrumentation of Kuka Robot via FreeD protocol
               * Creating motion graphics clips for VJ sets
               * Worked on an interactive installation for the release of a limited edition vodka by Johnnie Walker, in collaboration with Air-ink and Shilo Suleman